Ten years ago, there were no solid money apps out there. If you wanted to track your money, you didn't have many options.

 It's this methodology around the tool that really makes it powerful.

 If you don't have sizable investments, Mint is a very powerful tool that is better for budgeting but less effective for investments.
 Personally, I felt like Mint was fantastic up to a point.
-Once you focus more about investing than budgeting, Personal Capital has far more tools to help you succeed.
+Once you focus more on investing than budgeting, Personal Capital has far more tools to help you succeed.

 This app is for you if: You want to know where your money is going each month without having to log into multiple accounts.
 Mint is free.